Online Journaling for Mental Health

 Free Writing / Stream of Consciousness

-Write whatever comes to mind without filtering or editing.
-Often called "morning pages" when done first thing.
+Write whatever comes to mind without filtering or editing; for many people, this is the easiest way to start journaling.
+Often called "morning pages" when done first thing, it also shows how journaling can fit into a simple daily routine.

 - Can reveal subconscious thoughts and feelings